jmarshvaile/monitor/README.md

 ## Setup

 Open a new terminal and execute the following.
-The `%cd%` or `$PWD` can be changed to a local directory of your choosing.
+The `%cd%` or `$PWD` should match wherever you cloned this repo.

 Windows:
 ```